2023 Best Value Fisheries Sciences Bachelor's Degree Schools

 Top 10 Best Fisheries Sciences Bachelor's Degree Schools

 Our analysis found University of Wisconsin - Stevens Point to be the best value school for fisheries sciences students who want to pursue a bachelor’s degree in the United States.
-Located in the distant town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.
+Located in the distant town of Stevens Point, UW - Stevens Point is a public college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at UW - Stevens Point are $17,035 per year.
 While working on their Bachelor's Degree, fisheries majors at UW - Stevens Point accumulate an average of around $20,278 in student debt.

-Out of the 12 schools in the United States that were part of this year’s ranking, Lake Superior State University landed the # 2 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend Lake Superior State University.
+The school came in at #2 on this year’s Best Value Fisheries Sciences Bachelor’s Degree Schools list.
 Lake Superior State University is a small public school located in the remote town of Sault Ste Marie.

 Read full report on Fisheries Sciences at Humboldt State University

 You’ll be in good company if you decide to attend Texas A&M University - College Station.
 It ranked #4 on our 2023 Best Value Fisheries Sciences Bachelor’s Degree Schools list.
-Located in the midsize city of College Station, Texas A&M College Station is a public school with a very large student population.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Texas A&M College Station are $38,855 a year.